-Blood creatinine concentration - reducing blood pressure may lead to small and persistent increases in creatinine concentration (<45 μ mol/l or 0.5 mg/dl increase) and/or SDMA (< 2 μ g/dl), but a marked increase suggests an adverse drug effect.
+Blood creatinine concentration - reducing blood pressure may lead to small and persistent increases in creatinine concentration (<45 $\mu$ mol/l or 0.5 mg/dl increase) and/or SDMA (< 2 $\mu$ g/dl), but a marked increase suggests an adverse drug effect.
 Progressively increasing concentrations indicate progressive kidney damage/disease.

-Dogs in Stage 1 with UP/C >0.5 should be investigated for disease processes leading to proteinuria (see 1 and 2 below) and treated with antiproteinuric measures (see 3, 4, 5 and 6 below).
+Dogs in Stage 1 with UP/C >0.5 should be investigated for disease processes leading to proteinuria (see 1 and 2 below) Those with confirmed and persistent renal proteinuria should be treated with antiproteinuric measures (see 3, 4, 5 and 6 below).

 Those with borderline proteinuria (UP/C 0.2 to 0.5) require close monitoring (see 1 and 6 below).

-- 1. Look for any concurrent associated disease process that may be treated/corrected. - Consider kidney biopsy as a means of identifying underlying disease (see Appendix 2 and/or consult experts if unsure of indications for kidney biopsy). - 3.
-Administer an ACEI and feed a clinical renal diet. - Combine ACEI and diet with an angiotensin receptor blocker (ARB) if proteinuria is not controlled. - 5.
-Administer low-dose acetylsalicylic acid (1 to 5 mg/kg once daily) or clopidogrel (1.1-3 mg/kg orally every 24 hours) if serum albumin is <20 g/l (2.0 g/dl). - 6.
-Monitor response to treatment / progression of disease: - stable blood creatinine concentration and decreasing UP/C = good response. - serially increasing blood creatinine concentration and/or increasing UP/C = disease is progressing.
+The goal of treatment is nuanced.
+Treatment should be aimed to have the reduction in proteinuria to the lowest UPC possible without doing harm (see point 6).

+1. Look for any concurrent associated disease process that may be treated/corrected.

+2. Consider kidney biopsy (for dogs in stages 1 to 3, not stage 4) as a means of identifying underlying disease (see Appendix 2 and/or consult experts if unsure of indications for kidney biopsy).

+3. Administer an angiotensin receptor blocker (ARB) and feed a clinical renal diet.

+4. Combination of an ACEI and diet with an angiotensin receptor blocker (ARB) if proteinuria is not controlled should be done judiciously and cautiously, ideally under consultation with a veterinary nephrologist (see note 1 below).

+5. Administer clopidogrel (1.1-3 mg/kg orally every 24 hours) if serum albumin is <20 g/l (2.0 g/dl).
+If clopidogrel is not available, low-dose acetylsalicylic acid (2 to 5 mg/kg once daily) is an acceptable alternative (see note 2 below).

+6. Monitor response to treatment / progression of disease:

+- stable blood creatinine concentration, decreasing UP/C and/or increasing serum albumin (if previously low) = good response. - a UPC of < 0.5 is not achievable for many dogs with primary glomerular disease.
+For these dogs the goal should be a 50% reduction in UPC from baseline - serially increasing blood creatinine concentration and/or increasing UP/C = disease is progressing.